Working with local schools & educational associations we strive to help children develop.

-- Information books – these are in Dewey number order – Check out our detailed description on the attached here (link to follow)
+- Information books – these are in Dewey number order – Find out more below.

 In partnership with The Spark Arts for Children and Arts Council funding, we offer a variety of high quality theatre performances for schools throughout the year.
 These engaging performances are linked to the curriculum with activity resource packs provided.

 Click the buttons below for our current offers available online:

 The Girl of Ink and Stars – An Audio Drama – a play by Satinder Chohan, based on the book by Kiran Millwood Hargrave.
 An exciting tale of maps, myth and monsters, complete with extensive resource pack for use in the classroom (available free until November 2021).
 For age 7+